 Iowa Territory 1838-1846.
 On July 4, 1838, the U.S. Congress established the Territory of Iowa.
 President Martin Van Buren appointed Robert Lucas governor of the territory, which at the time had 22 counties and a population of 23,242.
 Within months, thousands began flocking into this new land, and slowly, the open prairies became rich farmland and little villages became thriving communities.

 Welcome to Iowa, Governor Lucas.
-When Iowa finally became its own U.S. Territory, President Martin Van Buren looked to the great state of Ohio to pick our first governor.
+On July 4, 1838, Iowa, which had been part of Wisconsin Territory since 1836, officially became a separate U.S. Territory, and President Martin Van Buren decided to look to Ohio, hand-picking his friend, the 57-year-old Robert Lucas, as Iowa’s first Territorial Governor and Superintendent of Indian Affairs.
 On August 15th of 1838, the new Territorial Governor and his small traveling party arrived by steamboat in Burlington.
 Over the next three years, Lucas moved the capital to Iowa City, establishing Iowa as one of the most progressive territories in the West.